sadnoodles/gamesocket/readme.md

 # Game Socket

 A socket interface game server.
+Build your own socket games!
 Learn from the `example.py`!

 # Example: